Sunday, May 10, 2026

 Monday, April 20, 2026

-The St. Louis Cardinals xxxxx the Miami Marlins x-x at loanDepot park on Monday night.
+The Miami Marlins disposed the St. Louis Cardinals 5-3 at loanDepot park on Monday night.
 It was the start of a three-game series between both teams.
+The Cardinals had their five-game winning streak snapped.

 Sunday, April 19, 2026